-- Find a solid, level surface on which to jack up your trailer.
+- 1. Find a solid, level surface on which to jack up your trailer.
 If there is no solid surface available, use the jack pads you use for leveling the trailer or place a heavy rubber mat under the jack.
 Gravel or unsolid ground can be dangerous to place a jack on as it may give way and cause serious injury if the trailer moves. - 2.
 If you are beside the highway, place reflective cones or road flares fifty feet behind and in front of your vehicle to alert traffic that you need space. - 3.
 If possible, leave the trailer attached to the tow vehicle.
-Set the park brake on your tow vehicle. - 4.
-If you have weight distribution bars equipped, remove them. - 5.
-Chock the wheel on the opposite side of the delinquent tire.
+Set the park brake on your tow vehicle.

+- 4. If you have weight distribution bars equipped, remove them. - 5.
+Chock the wheel on the opposite side of the delinquent tire. - 6.
+Remove the spare tire from its holder.
+Grab the jack, stand and tire iron.

-- 7. Using your 3/4" tire iron, loosen all lug nuts by one 360° turn, or just enough to loosen slightly. - 8.
-Now you are ready to jack up the trailer.
+- 8. Now you are ready to jack up the trailer.
 Place the jack on the chassis directly behind the wheel.
 Lift the trailer, being very careful that the jack does not slip off.
 Keep all body parts away from the area to avoid serious injury. - 9.
 When both tires have cleared the ground, remove the lug nuts on the failed tire.
 Immediately install the spare tire, start the lug nuts by hand and tighten as much as possible.
 The wheel will spin when you try to tighten lug nuts.
 This is normal. - 10.
 Carefully drop the trailer back down, remove the jack and tighten lug nuts according to instructions shown on page 23. - 11.
 Stow the failed tire.
 Reinstall weight distribution bars, stow all tools, remove chocks, road flare and reflective cones, in that order. - 12.
 Proceed to the nearest tire service center.
 Have the failed tire repaired or replaced and remounted. - 13.
 Remember to properly re-torque the lug nuts at 10, 25, and 50 miles.